 This guide will show you the best bike lock under 50.
 Enjoy.

-You’ll want to give thieves as little opportunity to steal your bike as possible.
-Now part of that is down to how you lock your bike, and part of that is down to the lock itself.
+You’ll want to give thieves as little opportunity to steal your ride as possible.
+Now part of that is down to how you secure your bike, and part of that is down to the lock itself.

 There’s four types of locks on today's market: D-Locks, chain locks, folding locks and cable locks.